Special-K-s-Flightsim-Bots/DCSServerBot/plugins/greenieboard/README.md

 For enabling the FunkMan functionality, you need to enable that in your Moose lua code (samples yet to come, see Moose documentation for now) and you need to link the place where you downloaded FunkMan to your greenieboard.json (see below).

+> ⚠️ **Attention!**<br>
-**Attention**: FunkMan stores a PNG file for every trap in the "basedir" you configured for your servers (Saved Games\DCS.openbeta_server\trapsheets as default).
-I will add a cleanup to prune in the future, but currently, there is no auto-cleanup.
+> FunkMan stores a PNG file for every trap in the "basedir" you configured for your servers
+> (Saved Games\DCS.openbeta_server\trapsheets as default).
+I will add a cleanup to prune in the future, but currently,
+> there is no auto-cleanup.

 ## Configuration
 Greenieboard comes as many other plugins with a yaml configuration.
 If you don't generate your own config, DCSServerBot